GEMISIS/wedding-website/README.md

 ### Converting Excel Sheets

-To convert an Excel Spreadsheet, you can use `lerna run convert -- -- --filename=X` where `X` is the name of the spreadsheet file, to create a JSON file output.
+To convert an Excel Spreadsheet, you can use `lerna run convert -- -- --filename=X --tablename=Y` where `X` is the name of the spreadsheet file and `Y` is the name of the DynamoDB table created when deploying, to create a JSON file output.

 ## Commands